-Implementation of the proposed project and the related projects would include handling small quantities of hazardous materials used in construction equipment (e.g., fuels, oils, lubricants) and during construction activities.
+Construction of the proposed project and the related projects would include handling small quantities of hazardous materials used in construction equipment (e.g., fuels, oils, lubricants) and during construction activities.
 The storage, use, disposal, and transport of hazardous materials are extensively regulated by various Federal, State, and local agencies.
 Permits are required for the use, handling, and storage of these materials, and compliance with appropriate regulatory agency standards agencies is also required to avoid releases of hazardous waste.
-Construction companies that handle hazardous substances for the proposed project and all of the related projects are required by law to implement and comply with these existing regulations.
-Furthermore, any effect that might occur would be localized to the area where the materials are being used and would not be additive to other hazardous materials-related effects associated with the project site.
-None of the materials would be acutely hazardous, and they would not be used in quantities that pose a hazard to schools within 0.25 mile of construction sites.
+Construction companies that handle hazardous substances for the proposed project and all related projects are required by law to implement and comply with these existing regulations.
+Effects related to the release of the quantities of these materials used for construction would be localized to the area where the materials are being used and would not be additive to other hazardous materials-related effects associated with the project site.
+None of the materials would be acutely hazardous, and nor would they be used in quantities that pose a hazard to schools within 0.25 mile of construction sites.
 Thus, the project will not result in a cumulatively considerable incremental contribution to a significant cumulative effect related to the potential for accidental spills of materials used during construction activities or handling of hazardous materials within 0.25 mile of a school.

 Project implementation could result in exposure to existing hazardous materials sites or from accidental rupture of petroleum or natural gas pipelines during construction activities.
-It is unknown whether any of the related project sites contain existing hazards materials.
-However, Mitigation Measures identified in Section 3.9, "Hazardous Wastes and Materials," will minimize potential exposure to unknown hazards and hazardous materials during implementation of the proposed project.
+It is unknown whether any of the cumulative project sites contain existing hazards materials.
+However, mitigation measures identified in Section 3.9, "Hazardous Wastes and Materials," will minimize potential exposure to unknown hazards and hazardous materials during construction of the proposed project.
 Therefore, the proposed project will not result in a cumulatively considerable incremental contribution to a significant cumulative effect related to existing hazardous materials.